Officers cleared in fatal shooting at McDonald’s drive-through

 “He appears to be pointing something at the officers — and he did it twice,” Sandmann said.

-But none of the videos was clear enough to show what LeRoux was holding in his hand, according to at 14-page report of the case released by prosecutors Monday.
+But none of the videos was clear enough to show what LeRoux was holding in his hand, according to a 14-page report on the case that prosecutors released Monday.

 Six officers, including three who fired their weapons, said they saw LeRoux raise a gun, according to the report.